MUNsdh/readthedocs/docs/source/Cerakote.rst

 Introduction
 ------------

-Ceramic coating is the process of applying a surface finish to a  part will result in the part having improved surface protection while also providing a refined look.
-Finishing the materials used during production can have many benefits including:
+Ceramic coating is the process of applying a finish to a part which will provide improved surface protection (and a refined look).
+Applying a finish to a production part can have many benefits including:

 * Better Aesthetic
 * Heat Protection